HummingbirdTeam/finalsnap/PRIVACY.md

 ## Payments

 Payments, if offered, are processed by Stripe Checkout or another disclosed payment provider.
-ExhibitSnap does not collect, process, or store credit card numbers.
+FinalSnap does not collect, process, or store credit card numbers.

 ## Chrome Permissions

-ExhibitSnap requests Chrome permissions only to provide its screenshot, editing, export, and local history features.
+FinalSnap requests Chrome permissions only to provide its screenshot, editing, export, and local history features.
 For example, it uses access to the active tab only after the user starts a capture, uses downloads to save exported files, and uses storage to keep local settings and screenshot history.

 ## Data Sharing

-ExhibitSnap does not sell personal data.
+FinalSnap does not sell personal data.
 Screenshot content is not shared with third parties by the extension.
 Payment information is handled by the payment provider when a user chooses to purchase paid features.

 ## Data Retention and Deletion